This policy describes how we will deal with providers that apply unsuccessfully to the new RoATP or do not apply following an invitation.

 - issue a termination for a period longer or shorter than three months

-- issue a contract variation to enable the suspension of starts instead of terminating the agreement
+- issue a suspension of starts instead of terminating the agreement

 These exceptional circumstances include but are not limited to: